peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding enc,
         byte[] bytes);

 Reads a byte array from a data source and converts the bytes from a given encoding to a text string.
-Errors in decoding are handled by replacing erroneous bytes with the replacement character (U+FFFD).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes)` .
+Errors in decoding are handled by replacing erroneous bytes with the replacement character (U + FFFD).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes)` .
 If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

 In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes)` .
 If the object's class already has a  `DecodeToString`  method with the same parameters, that method takes precedence over this extension method.